Powering the Future: The Rise of the Virtual Power Plant

 How Do Virtual Power Plants Work?

 The next logical question is how do virtual power plants work?
-The answer lies in the combination of energy assets, smart technology, and software coordination.
+This is where energy resources and technology smart and stuff are joined together by software coordination.

 Advantages of Virtual Power Plants